lenniecottrell/lenniecottrell.github.io/about.md

 permalink: /about/
 ---

 I am a developer from Portland, Oregon.
 I am inspired by tech that makes an impact on people's emotions.
-I used to be a music teacher, and I'm still involved in professional music, but the things that has always driven me has been emotional impact.
+I used to be a music teacher, and I'm still involved in professional music, but the thing that has always driven me has been emotional impact.

 The thing that "hooked" me into music when I was younger was when I learned about music theory.
 High school me was baffled that music actually had STRUCTURE and RULES.
 Music isn't an innate gift - you can learn the rules!
 Then you take those rules and make these sounds that hit people right in the heart and soul.
 It still blows my mind.
 I fell in love with the marraige of logical structure and creative freedom.